• Art magazine

 Exterior view of the Osmothèque in Versailles (France)

-Entertaining facts and fun facts on the subject of fragrances
+Entertaining facts and fun facts about fragrances

 • The New York Subway Experiment : One of the most fascinating applications of smells in art took place in an experiment in the New York subway system, in which artist Sissel Tolaas distributed smells of fear, joy and other emotions in various subway stations to observe the behavior of passengers.